 Students participating in the Advanced Development Course must satisfy a Professional Military Education requirement prior to receiving a commission as a Second Lieutenant.
-This education is a continuous process that begins at a pre-commissioning stage and continues until retirement.
+Professional Military Education is a continuous process that begins at the precommissioning stage and continues until retirement.

 There are a total of five PME course requirements that must be added to the ROTC curriculum to educationally qualify a cadet for commissioning.
-The five required courses are Written Communication Skills, Human Behavior, Military History, Math Reasoning, and Computer Literacy.
-Several courses offered at AUM satisfy each PME requirement.
+The five required courses are Written Communications, Human Behavior, Military History, Math Reasoning, and Computer Literacy.
 The ROTC department has a listing of courses that fill each requirement available upon student request.